Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

 Image Credit: r/Homes reddit.com (Images are enhanced with advanced AI Technology to improve quality)

-Yellowed plastic switch plates from 1997 are invisible to you.
+Yellowed almond switch plates from 1997 are invisible to you.
 They scream a date to everyone else.

-The original almond-colored plates that came with the house.
-The one in the bathroom that has a hairline crack.
-The outlet in the kitchen with a smudge of paint from the last time someone rushed through a touch-up.
+The originals that came with the house.
+The cracked one in the bathroom.
+The kitchen outlet with a paint smudge from the last rushed touch-up.

 $15.

-That’s what a pack of 10 white decorator-style plates costs on any hardware site.
-Fifteen dollars to erase a decade from your walls.
+That’s a pack of 10 white decorator plates at any hardware store.
+Fifteen dollars to erase a decade from your walls in one afternoon.

-Here’s where it gets interesting, because the next few are things your guests notice about your home that reveal how you maintain the parts you think nobody sees.
+Here’s where it gets uncomfortable.
+A few of these reveal how you maintain the parts you think nobody sees.

 13. Baseboards and Trim Condition

-The line where trim meets wall tells a visitor whether the home was finished with care or caulked in a hurry.
+The line where trim meets wall tells a visitor whether the house was finished with care or caulked in a hurry.

-Scuffed baseboards from vacuum collisions, chipped paint on door casings, and quarter-round that’s pulling away from the floor are all things you step over daily.
-A guest’s eye catches them at ground level while they’re settling into a seat.
+Scuffed baseboards from vacuum collisions.
+Chipped paint on door casings.
+Quarter-round pulling away from the floor.
+You step over all of it daily.
+A guest’s eye catches it at ground level the moment they settle into a seat.

-Touching up baseboards takes an afternoon and a $14 quart of semi-gloss.
-Ignoring them tells every visitor the house hasn’t had a detail pass in years.
+Touching up baseboards takes one afternoon and a $14 quart of semi-gloss, cheaper than the pizza you’ll order while it dries.
+Skipping it tells every visitor the house hasn’t had a detail pass in years.

 14. Paint Touch-Ups That Don’t Match

 This is the one from the intro.
-You can see it right now if you look at your walls carefully.
+Go look at your hallway.

-Visitors see it the way you’d see a bandage on someone’s face.
-Their eye goes there first, and it stays.
+Visitors see a mismatched patch the way you’d see a bandage on someone’s face.
+Their eye goes there first and keeps returning.

 15. How Your Windows Look from Inside